mautic/mautic-documentation/pages/05.Campaigns/01.Creating Campaigns/docs.en.md

 To begin creating Campaigns, perform the following steps:

-1. Launch your Mautic installation.
+1. Launch your Mautic instance.
 2. Click **Campaigns** in the left navigation menu.
 The Campaigns page appears.
 3. Click **New** on the Campaigns page.
 The New Campaign wizard appears  as shown in the following image.
 ![](new-campaign.gif)